-Join Charlotte Mecklenburg Library for our inaugural STEAM Month, a month-long celebration of science, technology, engineering, the arts and mathematics.
+Join Charlotte Mecklenburg Library for STEAM Month, a month-long celebration of science, technology, engineering, the arts and mathematics.

 Library locations are proud to host events for children, teens and adults, like 3D printing, rookie science, coding, home brewing 101, Bloxels, fossil digging and much more.
 These events spark interest and excitement in STEAM fields that last all year.